mikenicholson/passport-jwt/README.md

 If the supplied extractors don't meet your needs you can easily provide your own callback.
-For example, if you are using the cookie-parser middleware and want to extract the JWT in a cookie you could use the following function as the argument to the jwtFromRequest option:
+For example, if you are using the cookie-parser middleware and want to extract the JWT in a cookie you could use the following function as the argument to the jwtFromRequest option, noting that you  dont have to provide request object to  the  extractor  function, passport  will  inject request object into the provided custom extractor automaticly:

 ```
 var cookieExtractor = function(req) {